Murder of Samantha Josephson: Investigation and criminal proceedings

 Nathaniel Rowland was seen by police driving a car that matched the description of the one Josephson was seen entering in the surveillance video.
 When Rowland, who was driving around the Five Points area where Josephson was kidnapped, was pulled over he got out of the car and ran away.
 He was caught and was arrested at 3:00 am on March 30.
 Inside the car, police found a container of liquid bleach, germicidal wipes, and window cleaner.
 The car also contained Josephson's phone as well as a large amount of her blood, which was in the passenger seat and in the trunk.
 Additionally, the child locks were activated, which police believe prevented Josephson from escaping.

-When investigators searched the trash behind Rowland’s girlfriend’s residence, they uncovered cleaning supplies and a two-bladed knife, both of which had Josephson’s blood on them.
-Josephson’s blood was also found on a sock and a bandana, both owned by Rowland.
-Additionally, Josephson’s DNA was collected from Rowland’s fingernails.
+When investigators searched the trash behind Rowland's girlfriend's residence, they uncovered cleaning supplies and a two-bladed knife, both of which had Josephson's blood on them.
+Josephson's blood was also found on a sock and a bandana, both owned by Rowland.
+Additionally, Josephson's DNA was collected from Rowland's fingernails.
+While searching for fingerprint evidence, investigators also uncovered a bare footprint impression on the rear driver-side window of Rowland's Impala — using latent print analysis, forensic experts were able to conclusively match the patterns on this footprint with the unique friction ridge patterns on the soles of Josephson's bare feet.
+Josephson's prints were also found on several other items in Rowland's possession.

 Rowland was charged with kidnapping, murder, and possession of a weapon during the commission of a crime.
-In addition to Josephson’s murder, Rowland is alleged to have sold items that were stolen from a woman during a kidnapping in Columbia.
+In addition to Josephson's murder, Rowland is alleged to have sold items that were stolen from another woman during a kidnapping in Columbia.
 The alleged victim was carjacked by two men while at a traffic light in October 2018.
-The carjackers allegedly physically assaulted the victim and then forced her to drive to an ATM where they robbed her of money, before forcing her to drive to her home where they again robbed her of items including a Playstation 4.
-According to Richland County deputies, hours after the alleged kidnapping Rowland sold some of the items stolen from the woman, including the Playstation 4, at a pawn shop.
+The carjackers allegedly physically assaulted the victim and then forced her to drive to an ATM where they robbed her of money, before forcing her to drive to her home where they again robbed her of items including a PlayStation 4.
+According to Richland County deputies, hours after the alleged kidnapping Rowland sold some of the items stolen from the woman, including the PlayStation 4, at a pawn shop.
 Rowland was charged with obtaining goods under false premises.

 On June 9, 2020, Nathaniel Rowland was denied bond.
 In a virtual hearing, family members for both Josephson and Rowland delivered statements in front of Judge DeAndrea Benjamin.

 On July 20, 2021, Rowland's trial began.
-During the trial, prosecutors called 31 witnesses, including the turkey hunter who found Josephson’s body, a cell phone store owner who testified that Rowland unsuccessfully attempted to sell him Josephson's phone the day after she went missing, Rowland’s former girlfriend, and numerous State Law Enforcement Division investigators and other experts.
-Rowland’s defense attorneys called no witnesses and Rowland did not testify.
+During the trial, prosecutors called 31 witnesses, including the turkey hunter who found Josephson's body, a cell phone store owner who testified that Rowland unsuccessfully attempted to sell him Josephson's phone the day after she went missing, Rowland's former girlfriend, and numerous State Law Enforcement Division investigators and other experts.
+Rowland's defense attorneys called no witnesses and Rowland did not testify.